waynegraham/registry.clir.org/_projects/2017-preserving-rare-recordings-of-performance-art-in-th.md

 ---
 layout: project
-title: "Preserving Rare Recordings of Performance Art in the Franklin Furnace Video Collection"
+title: Preserving Rare Recordings of Performance Art in the Franklin Furnace Video Collection
 ---